gszfwsb/ArtisticCloudBlog/README.md

 Want to be a Van Gogh/Picasso/Xu beihong?
 Stylized images and videos are all you need.

 To run this code.
-First of all, make sure your requirements are suitable for this.
-Please check requirements.txt for details Then,
+First of all, make sure your requirements are suitable for this project. \\ Please check requirements.txt for details。 Then,
 - Run server.py
 - Run client.py